Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 ﻿# From T&F
 ### Done
 - The scanner tool now shows the charge level when equipped.
 (Improved by keeping the self-scan hint and better compatibility by not using bool Prefix.)
-- Leviathans now don't attack the player on land.
+- Leviathans now don't attack targets on land.
 (Improved by using GetOceanLevel instead of 1f for compatibility with mods that change water level.)
-- The flashlight now does not illuminate anything behind it.
+- The flashlight now doesn't use point lighting, preventing it from illuminating things behind.
 - The Grub basket, Bulbo tree, speckled rattler, pink cap, and Ming plant now do not animate.
 (Improved by applying this only indoors.)
 - The Nuclear waste disposal bin is now called exactly that, not "trash can".
-- You can now scan pygmy (SmallKoosh) and large bulb bush (LargeKoosh).
+- You can now scan pygmy and large bulb bushes.
-- Now, when you look at a cut-open sealed wreck door, the UI does not tell you that you can cut it open.
+- The laser cutting prompt now only shows for doors that are still sealed.
-- The beacon now faces you when you deploy it.
+- The beacon now faces the player when deployed.
 - Now you can't climb the Mobile Vehicle Bay when standing on it.
 (Improved by using GetOceanLevel instead of 1f for compatibility with mods that change water level.)
-- When the Cyclops is destroyed with the player in it, the player now respawns correctly by triggering an actual death.
+- The player now actually dies when the Cyclops is destroyed.
-- The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
-Now it uses correct analog values with a controller.
+- The Cyclops' steering wheel now uses correct analog values with a controller.
-- Silent running now does not consume power when the Cyclops is off.
+- Silent running now does not consume power when the engine is off.
 (Better compatibility by not using bool Prefix.)
 - Fixed the gap between the Seamoth and its lower storage modules.
 - The Cyclops docking bay sounds now don't play if the bay is already occupied.
 (Better compatibility by not using bool Prefix.)
 - The Thermoblade now only emits smoke particles when not in the water.